 Read the rules

-When you apply to TAFE you agree to adhere to student guidelines and pay certain fees, so it’s a good idea to read all the paperwork thoroughly before you commit to anything.
-If there’s something you’re not sure about just pick up the phone and call the TAFE for an explanation.
+When you apply you agree to adhere to student guidelines and pay certain fees, so it’s a good idea to read all the paperwork thoroughly before you commit to anything.
+If there’s something you’re not sure about just pick up the phone and call the training provider for an explanation.

 Once you’ve enrolled you can’t just decide to not pay the fees – if you do it could stop you from doing any other training – make sure you’ve done your research.

 How are you going to pay for it?